fabienonwork/secondary_screen_with_nomachine/README.md

 In my case I would like to connect from multiple devices to 1 server so I use NoMachine Enterprise Desktop.

 On the other devices from where I want to start the session I install, Free NoMachine version.
-In my case I use 1 Android device, 1 iPad and 1 Laptop with Linux on it.
-So in total 3 connection to my Laptop.
+In my case I use 1 Android(left-of) device, 1 iPad(right-of).
+So in total 2 connection to my Laptop.

 From my Clients I connect to my Server and in the NoMachine settings I choose option 'Display' and only show the screen I would like to see on this current Client, and I also go to option 'Input' and tick Show remote mouse Cursor.